bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h3| Manifolds with Constant Sectional Curvature |h3e|

 Riemannian manifolds with constant curvature at every point are special cases of curved surfaces.
+They come in three forms, which implicitly define three
-They come in three forms, constant:
+geometries:

 * Constant Positive Curvature: Elliptic geometry
 * Constant Zero Curvature: Euclidean geometry
 * Constant Negative Curvature: Hyperbolic geometry

 The first two we are more familiar with: The standard model for Euclidean geometry is just any Euclidean space.
-The model for elliptic geometry is simply just a sphere (or hypersphere).
+The standard model for elliptic geometry is simply just a sphere (or hypersphere).
 The model for hyperbolic geometry is a bit more complicated and we'll spend some more time with it in the next section.

 .. admonition:: Euclidean and Non-Euclidean Geometries